It’s almost spring and Easter will be here soon! Now’s the time to start your Easter employee appreciation planning.

 Frequent employee appreciation is key to a productive, happy workforce.
 Easter employee appreciation puts your gratitude front and center.
 Make it count: invite company leaders to write brief Thank You notes to employees, individually or by team, using these “7 Steps to Writing Great Employee Thank-You Notes” as a guide.
-Include the notes in Easter gift baskets or hand them out at your Easter employee party accompanied by a gift.
-Let your gratitude take centerstage.
+Include the notes in gift baskets or hand them out at an employee party accompanied by a gift.
+Let your gratitude take center stage.

 Build a Culture of Workplace Gratitude Every Day of the Year